| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 For all questions or comments, you may get in touch with me during my office hours listed on this syllabus, or via email.
 If your email requires a response, you can expect one within 1–2 business days.
 If you email me over the weekend, the clock begins Monday morning.

-Note: if you contact me the night before the homework is due, I will not respond in time to provide any advice before the deadline.
+Note: if you contact me the night before an assignment is due, I will not respond in time to provide any advice before the deadline.
 Please plan and work ahead.

 Accommodations

 Students needing accommodations for this course due to a disability must provide a current Authorization for Accommodation (AFA) letter issued by the Office for Students with Disabilities.
-Students are required to discuss accommodation arrangements with instructors, IAs, and OSD liaisons in the department.
+Students are required to discuss accommodation arrangements with instructors and OSD liaisons in the department.

 Other resources, including the inclusive classroom statement, advising, and resources to support equity, diversity, and inclusion, and more can be found in the Additional Resources section below the reading list.